ros/catkin/doc/source/index.rst

 ^^^^^^^^^^^

 * exactly where to put python code.
 * where to install per-package binaries other than bin/
 * roslib usage inside generated messages
 * where to put interdependencies information between stacks

+Nasty to build stuff:
+* xacro
+* actions
+* dynamic_reconfigure

+* tests

+* build farm

+* roscd, roslaunch

+* centralization of dependencies

+*